 Solid timber dowels arranged vertically cover the sides of the counters, bringing to mind the wooden skewers used for making Yakitori.
 The curves of these cylindrical elements are echoed in the soft curves of the counters.
-These are topped with white Corian, a thermoformable material perfect for commercial spaces where stains, cuts and scratches need to be kept at bay or easily repaired.
+These are topped with white Corian, a thermoformable material that is perfect for commercial spaces where stains, cuts and scratches need to be kept at bay or easily repaired.

-White herb pots bring a charming touch to the design.
+White herb pots bring a charming touch to the food kiosk design.
 Set against a crisp white wall lined with tiles, the herbs evoke a kind of familiarity similar to that brought to mind by the presence of flower pots on a sill.
 The vertical tiles are a clever choice that gives an unexpected elegant flow to a simple wall.

 Please take a look at our Before and After images of selected projects from 2015 HERE.